By using our smart filters you can find flights and destination matching your requirements.

 The prices shown are avarage prices we have estimated for each destination.
 Click on 'CHECK PRICES' to see an exact price.

-Abu Dhabi International (AUH) is the second largest airport in United Arab Emirates.
-You can fly to 111 destinations with 29 airlines in scheduled passenger traffic.
+Abu Dhabi International Airport (AUH) is the second largest airport in United Arab Emirates.
+You can fly to 128 destinations with 27 airlines in scheduled passenger traffic.

-Flights are departing from one of its 4 terminals (Terminal 1, 1A, 2 and 3).
-The most frequently departed route is the route to Bombay (BOM) in India with an average of 49 flights from Abu Dhabi International every week which is 5% of all weekly departures.
-There are no domestic flights scheduled for departing from Abu Dhabi (AUH) as far as we know.The two longest flights are Abu Dhabi (AUH) to Chicago (ORD) that takes around 15 hours and 35 minutes and Abu Dhabi (AUH) to Washington (IAD) with a flight time of 14 hours and 25 minutes.
+Flights are departing from one of its 5 terminals (Terminal 1, 1A, 2, 3 and A).
+The most frequently departed route is the route to Doha (DOH) in Qatar with an average of 58 flights from Abu Dhabi International Airport every week which is 4% of all weekly departures.
+There are no domestic flights scheduled for departing from Abu Dhabi (AUH) as far as we know.The two longest flights are Abu Dhabi (AUH) to Chicago (ORD) that takes around 14 hours and 55 minutes and Abu Dhabi (AUH) to Dulles (IAD) with a flight time of 14 hours and 40 minutes.

 Etihad Airways is the largest airline here by counting the number of departures.
-With around 512 scheduled take-offs every week, that's about 4 times as many as the second biggest airline, Air Arabia Abu Dhabi.
-Larger aircrafts on this airport are Boeing 777, Airbus A350 and the Airbus A330.
+With around 710 scheduled take-offs every week, that's about 3 times as many as the second biggest airline, Air Arabia Abu Dhabi.
+Airbus A380 is the largest aircraft operating here among other big planes such as the Boeing 777 and the Airbus A350.
 The aircraft types with most scheduled flights are the Airbus A31X/32X and the Boeing 787 Dreamliner.

 Based on number of scheduled departures next month.